wp-plugins/wordpress-simple-survey/readme.txt

 == Upgrade Notice ==

 = 2.2.5  =
 Table collations and charsets are now UTF.
 However, existing databases cannot easily be changed through the plugin.
-If you need UTF characters, you will have to delete your WPSS database tables and then deactivate and then activate the plugin the generate new tables with UTF collation.
+If you need UTF characters, you will have to delete your WPSS database tables and then deactivate and then activate the plugin to generate new tables with UTF collation.

 = 2.2.1  =
 Because the folder structure has changed, you may need to delete the 'wordpress-simple-survey' folder and replace with this update.
 You will not lose any data.